FlorianMarquardt/MachineLearningThreeEasyLessons/intro.md

 - The third and final chapter shows how to apply this to an interesting physics case.
 Suppose you take data in an experiment where you extract the response of a driven nonlinear oscillator.
 Your goal is to guess the correct underlying system parameters (like resonance frequency and damping) rapidly.
 A neural network, once trained, can do that for you.
 It will be much faster and more robust than usual nonlinear curve fitting.

+You can view the slides that went along with the in-person lectures as a [pdf](https://FlorianMarquardt.github.io/MachineLearningThreeEasyLessons/2024_09_ML_Three_Easy_Lessons_Marquardt.pdf).